Need some fun and free letter J worksheets for your kindergarten students or preschool lessons?

 This is the last of the printable activities, and hopefully a fun one for your child!

-I hope you and your kindergarten kids enjoyed these letter j activities and all of the free alphabet printables on this site!
+I hope you and your kindergarten kids had more than enough fun with these letter j activities and all of the free alphabet printables on this site!